cpsc6300/course-project-ali-pranith-and-giyoon/report/report.md

 Milestone 10 is the target feature that we want to predict using other features.

+Figure 1: Milestone 10 Distribution

 ![figure18](https://user-images.githubusercontent.com/61207345/101703648-01175380-3a51-11eb-9f27-8d221394917e.png)

-Plot the Difference between Scheduled and Actualized Dates of Milestone 10
+Figure 2: Difference between Scheduled and Actualized Dates of Milestone 10

 ![figure19](https://user-images.githubusercontent.com/61207345/101703828-60756380-3a51-11eb-9b7a-80267399d260.png)